2 - Medical

 Treatment

-- Try to remove oil from the plant using soap and water.
-Sand or dirt can be used as a substitute unless there are blisters.
+- Try to remove oil from the plant using soap and water with vigorous scrubbing (imagine trying to remove oil from your skin).
+Sand or dirt can be used as a substitute, unless there are blisters.

 - Dry the area.